darkfoxdeveloper/COServerDat/README.md

-# COServerDat
+# COHook
-Inject custom Server.dat for your Conquer Online Client (V6609 or similar version only for now)
+Hook for load decrypted Server.dat in Conquer Online (Need other DLL for working login)